-They are water tablets that help get rid of fluid that has built up in your body, but they do this in a different way.
+Loop diuretics are water tablets that reduce excess fluid build up.
+Loop diuretics are used specifically for fluid retention and frequently people with heart failure.
 They work by helping the kidneys get rid of the fluid.
 They may make you pass more water, but they do make you feel better by getting rid of the fluid that is causing your feet, legs, and stomach to swell.
 They may help your breathing by getting rid of any fluid in your lungs.